-How To Competitively Respond to a Sources Sought and Influence the Acquisition
+How To Competitively Respond to a Sources Sought and Influence the Acquisition (2021 Update)

-Format: Live webinar (on-demand recording will be available on November 25th)
+Format: Live webinar (on-demand recording available on October 28, 2021)

 Duration: Approx. 90 minutes

-Instructor: Joshua Frank
+Instructor: Joshua Frank, RSM Federal

 Most companies respond to a sources-sought notice by only answering the given questions and providing the information requested by the government.
 However, there are several key strategies for responding effectively.
 The first is creating a standardized response format with a cover page, corporate overview, and capability statement.
 The second is recognizing that a sources-sought notice is an opportunity to “influence the acquisition.”
 You influence the acquisition by making recommendations and “ghosting” your strengths and the weaknesses of the competition.